Nader-Opeyany/HM-Clothing-DataScience/data/toy/README.md

 # Toy data directory

-This directory will contain a small fraction of the full dataset for development purposes.
+Used kaggle to export only a very small slice of the 34 gigabytes code.